 Law Enforcement Scholarship

-Students must meet admission requirements and be fully accepted to WBU before enrolling in courses.
+All students must meet admission requirements and be fully accepted to WBU before scholarship can be applied.

-Law enforcement employees must have completed POST-certified academy, and be currently employed in a position that requires that certification to be maintained, or be the spouse or dependent child of someone who is.
+Law enforcement employees must have completed POST-certified academy, and be currently employed in a paid position that requires that certification to be maintained.

-Law enforcement employees must show proof of current law enforcement employment at the beginning of the first enrolled term, and the beginning of each academic year after that.
-For spouses and children, proof of spouse or parent employment will be required.
+Law enforcement employees must show proof of current law enforcement employment at the beginning of the first enrolled term, and then the beginning of each academic year after that.
+For spouses and children, proof of spouse or parent employment will be required following the same format.

 The scholarship may be applied to tuition, fees, books, dorm costs and meal plans, depending on campus choice.

-In order to use the scholarship for books, students must order their books through a Wayland bookstore an charge the amount to their student account.
+In order to use the scholarship for books, students must order their books through a Wayland bookstore and charge the amount to their student account.

-Click here for a list of campuses near you.
+Online courses not for you?
+Click here for a list of campuses near you!